hapax/hapax.github.io/research.md

   - When the AdS/BCFT equivalence holds, the results of prodding the bulk slice should be compatible with the corresponding prodding of the boundary state in the CFT.
-We give a general recipe for learning bulk equations of motion using this compatibility requirement, and show that the simplest version of AdS/BCFT obeys it.
+We give a general recipe for learning bulk equations of motion from the compatibility requirement, and show the simplest version of AdS/BCFT obeys it.
 4. [*Information radiation in BCFT models of black holes*](https://link.springer.com/content/pdf/10.1007/JHEP05(2020)004.pdf) (2019).
 Moshe Rozali,
  James Sully,